Shuv0123/cloud_computing_with_AWS/ASG_LB_cloudwatch.md

 - Add tags
    - "Name" "eng110-shuvo-resorces" this is going to be the name of your instances
 - Create Auto Scalling group

+## SNS Cloudwatch CPU utilization
+- Go to the ASG created previously
+- Click on `monitoring` followed by `Cloudwatch` and `alarms`
+- `create a new alarm`
+- Select `EC2` and then the `ASG`
+- Select `CPUUtilazation`
+- select `period`
+- set CPU value to 50
+- Create a SNS topic with tag
+- Enter the email you want to be notified on
+- Create dynamic scalling policy
+- Select `step scalling`
+- Select `Cloudwatch alarm`
+- Select the action from dropdown menu
+- Specify the value of capacity unit
+- Specify the time the instance needs to spin up